Virgin Media: Virgin Media Business

 On 11 February 2010, ntl:Telewest Business was rebranded as Virgin Media Business, marking the end of the NTL and Telewest brand being used by the company.
 The company provides dedicated internet and telecommunications services to businesses.

-Virgin Mobile

-Virgin Media owns Virgin Mobile Telecoms Limited, a UK-based Mobile Virtual Network Operator (MVNO) with contracts to use EE's carrier network, with over four million subscribers.

-From 2021, Virgin Mobile will enter into a contract with Vodafone UK to use their network instead.
-The contract is due to expire some time in 2026.

 Virgin Phone

 Virgin Phone offers landline telephone services; it ranks as the number two service behind the former UK state monopoly, BT Group.

 On 1 April 2010, Virgin Media began to offer free home phone to mobile calls.
 Virgin Phone customers are able to call Virgin Mobile customers at no charge, within the Talk Plan specified periods.